 Three of the values are focussed on us (how we meet with God alone and together and become changed as a result), three are outward-facing (helping us to see the role that God calls us to in building and extending his Kingdom on earth).
 The final one is kind of a big deal – as we prioritise the presence and power of God himself.

 These seven values will run through everything we do – they constitute a holistic, practical model for following Jesus.
-You can read a bit more about each one below, and they’re also discussed in much more detail in Martin Saunders' book We Are Satellites which you can get a copy of here.
+You can read a bit more about each one below or in this blog post.
+Plus they’re also discussed in much more detail in Martin Saunders' book We Are Satellites which you can get a copy of here.

 The most fundamental key to developing life-long faith is developing a personal relationship with God himself.
 We want to offer young people incredible opportunities to connect with God in ways, and to depths, that they never imagined and enable them to build prayer into their everyday life for the long term.